‘I am making this statement so everyone else knows. They will not get away with this’: Text from Jussie Smollett a focus trial's second day

 Earlier in the day.
 Theis, who was initially put in charge of hunting down surveillance video, walked jurors through an extensive compilation of camera footage from before and after the attack.

-Prosecutors allege that the Osundairos, whom Smollett knew from the “Empire” set, helped him carry out the fake attack in exchange for a $3,500 payout.
-Smollett’s defense lawyers, however, have previously stated they believe the brothers actually attacked Smollett with the help of at least one other person, making Smollett a victim twice over: the victim of a hate crime and a frame-up.
+Prosecutors allege that the Osundairos, two brothers Smollett knew from the “Empire” set, helped him carry out the fake attack in exchange for a $3,500 payout.
+Smollett’s defense lawyers, however, have previously stated they believe the brothers actually attacked Smollett with the help of at least one other person, making Smollett a victim twice over: The victim of a hate crime and a frame-up.

 In essence, nobody disputes that Smollett was attacked.
 The question is whether or not the attack was staged.